Netra1996/Netra1996/README.md

 ### ⚡ Fun Facts:
 - I love photography and capturing nature!
-- Always exploring new worlds through literature when I'm not coding.
+- **Book Lover:** Always exploring new worlds through literature when I'm not coding.